mcauser/awesome-micropython/readme.md

 * [micropython-dweeter](https://github.com/jacklinquan/micropython-dweeter) - A python module for messaging through the free dweet service.
 * [micropython-cryptodweet](https://github.com/jacklinquan/micropython-cryptodweet) - A python module for very basic APIs of the free dweet service with encryption.
 * [micropython-linenotify](https://github.com/PerfecXX/micropython-linenotify) - MicroPython library for sending notifications to Line Notify with ESP8266 and ESP32.
+* [micropython-telegram-bot](https://github.com/antirez/micropython-telegram-bot) - MicroPython telegram bot library: simple way to put your IoT projects on the cloud.

 #### Authentication